Sarah Ferguson: Charity work

+Business life

-Film and television career
+Film and television

-In 2000, Sarah co-produced and served as presenter in a documentary for BBC television called In Search of the Spirit.
-In September 2003, she was a co-host for 3 days on BBC Radio 2's afternoon show Steve Wright.
-In May 2004, Sarah hosted an eleven-minute production featurette on Universal's DVD Peter Pan, titled The Legacy of Pan.
-Five months later, Walt Disney Feature Animation released a DVD The Cat That Looked at a King, with Sarah's voice in the role of the Queen; the story is derived from the Mary Poppins books by P. L. Travers.
+In 2000, Ferguson co-produced and served as presenter in a documentary for BBC television called In Search of the Spirit.
+In September 2003, she was a co-host for three days on BBC Radio 2's afternoon show Steve Wright.
+In May 2004, Ferguson hosted an eleven-minute production featurette on Universal's DVD Peter Pan, titled The Legacy of Pan.
+Five months later, Walt Disney Feature Animation released a DVD short The Cat That Looked at a King, with Ferguson's voice in the role of the Queen; the story is derived from the Mary Poppins books by P. L. Travers.

-In 2008, Sarah was a special correspondent to NBC's Today for which she presented segments for a series called "From the Heart".
-In May 2008, her two-part film The Duchess in Hull premiered on ITV1, showing Sarah helping a family on a council estate in Hull to improve their lifestyle.
+In 2008, Ferguson was a special correspondent to NBC's Today for which she presented segments for a series called "From the Heart".
+In May 2008, her two-part film The Duchess in Hull premiered on ITV1, showing Ferguson helping a family on a council estate in Hull to improve their lifestyle.
 In the same year she travelled to Romania and Turkey for the documentary Duchess and Daughters: Their Secret Mission, shown on ITV1 on 6 November 2008, investigating poor treatment and conditions in children's institutions in those two countries.
 In August 2009, her documentary The Duchess on the Estate, which was about Northern Moor, Manchester, was shown on the same network.
-Her report on a suburb area in Manchester caused criticism for exaggerating crime in the area.
+Her report on the suburb area in Manchester caused criticism for exaggerating crime in the area.

-Sarah had a producing role (credited as "Sarah Ferguson") in the 2009 Jean-Marc Vallée film The Young Victoria, starring Emily Blunt and featuring a background player role for Sarah's daughter Princess Beatrice.
-It was Sarah who conceived the idea for a film based upon the early years of Queen Victoria.
-Since her marriage to Prince Andrew, she had been interested in the Queen, and had written two books about her with the help of a historian.
-The Victoria-Albert relationship in particular drew her into the queen's history, as she believed there were parallels between their marriage and her own with Prince Andrew, as they both "fought for their love" in the midst of public scrutiny.
+Ferguson had a producing role in the 2009 Jean-Marc Vallée film The Young Victoria, starring Emily Blunt and featuring a background player role for Ferguson's daughter Princess Beatrice.
+It was Ferguson who conceived the idea for a film based upon the early years of Queen Victoria.
+Since her marriage, she had been interested in the Queen, and had written two books about her with the help of a historian.
+The Victoria-Albert relationship in particular drew her into the queen's history, as she believed there were parallels between their marriage and her own with Andrew, as they both "fought for their love" in the midst of public scrutiny.

-Sarah had the leading role on a mini-series on Oprah Winfrey Network, titled Finding Sarah, which premiered in June 2011.
+Ferguson had the leading role on Finding Sarah, a mini-series on Oprah Winfrey Network which premiered in June 2011.
 She talked about her struggles through life and financial issues in the show.

-In 2019, Sarah said that she was producing a TV documentary about Prince Albert's mother Princess Louise of Saxe-Gotha-Altenburg.
-The documentary will focus on her life, particularly her separation from her husband Ernest I, Duke of Saxe-Coburg and Gotha.
+In 2019, Ferguson said that she was producing a TV documentary about Prince Albert's mother Princess Louise of Saxe-Gotha-Altenburg.
+The documentary would focus on her life, particularly her separation from her husband Ernest I, Duke of Saxe-Coburg and Gotha.
+In July 2020, it was reported that Ferguson had been a judge on the pilot for Fox's Dancing with Horses but the production and distribution were halted due to the COVID-19 pandemic.

+In October 2025, it was reported that Ferguson had been dropped from ITV's Loose Women and This Morning as a guest after insiders said there were no plans for any future appearances.